+ Jane Racoosin - Founder

 + Robin Koo - Program Director

-Robin Koo is the Program Director of Teaching Beyond the Square.
-She developed the non-profit's programs and services to include Symposiums, an educational stipend, a Materials Center, a parent workshop series, and consultation work for schools interested in moving towards an exploration-based approach.
-The non-profit hosted the Wonder of Learning exhibit from Reggio Emilia, Italy, from January through May in 2015, in Brooklyn, NY.
-Robin was on the Steering Committee and was Chair of the Atelier Committee, which created the Natural Materials and Light & Shadow Ateliers to accompany the exhibit.
+Robin Koo is the Program Director of Teaching Beyond the Square, and Materials Center Coordinator.
+Robin was Chair of the Atelier Committee, which created the Natural Materials and Light & Shadow Ateliers to accompany the Wonder of Learning exhibit when it was in New York City in 2015.
 Since the exhibit's presence in NYC, Robin has been working closely with a variety of public schools and UPK centers, and private early childhood school communities, supporting them as they move towards an inquiry-based approach to teaching.
-She began her teaching career at Beginnings in 2001, first as a classroom teacher and then as the Studio Teacher starting in 2006, and in 2007, she helped establish the Materials Center at Beginnings, which she continues to coordinate and develop at its new location in the Manny Cantor Center.
-Robin lives in Brooklyn, NY with her husband and two children.
+She began her teaching career at Beginnings in 2001, first as a classroom teacher in the 2s and 4/5s, and then as the Studio Teacher starting in 2006.
+In 2007, she helped establish the Materials Center at Beginnings, which she continues to coordinate and now oversees the new public location in the Lower East Side.
+Robin is an Adjunct Intructor at NYU SCPS teaching courses for their Childcare Management diploma program.
 She received her M.A. in Art & Art Education from Teachers College, and her B.A. in Visual Art & Art History from Bowdoin College.

 + Yeshnaya Dougherty - Associate